Reminiscence therapy is gaining attention for its encouraging results for those experiencing memory loss, dementia, and Alzheimer’s diagnosis.

-Reminiscence therapy has been a hot topic lately and fortunately is showing encouraging results for those experiencing memory loss or with dementia diagnoses.
-In most cases, it’s a low stress therapy, and one that can even be enjoyable for the loved one, the caregiver and the family.
-It offers the person affected by memory loss an opportunity to reconnect with pleasant memories from earlier in life, helping him to maintain a better understanding of his own identity and that of other family members.
+In most cases, it’s a low-stress therapy, and one that can be equally enjoyable for the loved one, the caregiver and the family.
+It offers the person affected by memory loss an opportunity to reconnect with pleasant memories from earlier in life, helping them to maintain a better understanding of their own identity and that of other family members.
 Likewise, caregivers and family members get to see the sparks of joy in their loved one as they recall these fond memories.

 What is Reminiscence Therapy?